 Understanding how tumors spread to other tissues and identifying new targets for therapeutic development.

 Breast cancers that spread to other tissues—a process called metastasis—have evolved to gain a survival advantage that makes them resistant to cancer therapies.
-There is no cure for metastatic breast cancer and an urgent need to find effective therapies to both prevent breast cancer from spreading and treating it in those diagnosed with metastatic breast cancer.
+There is no cure for metastatic breast cancer and an urgent need to find effective therapies to both prevent and treating it.
 The research team of Drs.
 Tsarfaty and Graveel have been studying a potent driver of metastasis called MET.
-With BCRF support, their work has led to new insights into the activity of MET in promoting the motility and survival of cancer cells and identified other genes that partner with MET in its metastatic program.
+With BCRF support, their work has led to new insights into the activity of MET in promoting the motility and survival of cancer cells and identified other genes that partner with MET to promote metastasis.
 Collectively, their work is increasing our understanding of how cancer cells gain the ability to spread and form new tumors and will inform new strategies to treat and prevent metastatic breast cancer.